 Diesel engines are often looked at as dirty and loud.
 While black smoke might seem like a common occurrence with these motors, it’s never normal.
 Still, there’s no reason to panic when you see black smoke from your diesel engine, as most of the causes are easy fixes.

-We evaluate the four most common reasons for this smoke to occur.
-Additionally, we discuss the ways you can reduce black smoke from diesel engines.
+I evaluate the four most common reasons for this smoke to occur.
+Additionally, I discuss the ways you can reduce black smoke from diesel engines.

 1. Change the Air Filter

 The first thing you should do if you want to reduce black smoke from your diesel engine is to check the air filter and replace it if it’s dirty.

 Black smoke is a clear indication that the fuel is only being partially burned in the combustion chamber.
 When a functioning diesel engine burns fuel, water and CO2 are left behind.
 Black smoke is an indicator that something is preventing the fuel from burning completely, normally caused by an imbalanced air-fuel ratio.

 The first place to look is at the air mixture heading into the combustion chamber.
 The easiest repair would be to replace the engine air filter, which might be clogged.
 If there’s not enough air making its way to the engine, the air-fuel ratio is going to run rich, leaving behind unburned diesel fuel.

 Aside from black smoke coming from the diesel vehicle, you can also expect to experience some other symptoms.
 The imbalance creates a lack of power, especially during acceleration or if you are pushing the engine hard.